lemoncodes237/chefs-dream/DOCUMENTATION.md

 The only exception to this rule is with sushi making; in that case, the meats and fish go first in the order listed.
 Then, all the other ingredients follow in their regular orderings.
 This is to try to minimize the number of default sushi that gets made from invalid recipes.

 ### Adding Ingredients
-When adding a new ingredient, it should be added to the bottom of the list above.
+When adding a new ingredient, it should be added to the list above.
 Moreover, the following files will require additions:

 - `ingredients/take.mcfunction`: This function is triggered every time an ingredient is removed from a cooking station
 - `ingredients/cooking_pot/print_ingredients.mcfunction`, `ingredients/oven/print_ingredients.mcfunction`, `ingredients/barrel/print_ingredients.mcfunction`: These functions are used to print ingredients present.